langchain-ai/langgraph/docs/docs/concepts/memory.md

 #### Update own instructions

 While instructions are often static text written by the developer, many AI applications benefit from letting the users personalize the rules and instructions the agent should follow whenever it interacts with that user.
-This ideally can be inferred by its interactions with the user (so the user doesn't have to explicitly change settings in yoru app).
+This ideally can be inferred by its interactions with the user (so the user doesn't have to explicitly change settings in your app).
 In this sense, instructions are a form of long-form memory!

 One way to apply this is using "reflection" or "Meta-prompting" steps.
 Prompt the LLM with the current instruction set (from the system prompt) and a conversation with the user, and instruct the LLM to refine its instructions.
 This approach allows the system to dynamically update and improve its own behavior, potentially leading to better performance on various tasks.
 This is particularly useful for tasks where the instructions are challenging to specify a priori.